 According to Florida law, students must meet all academic requirements in order to receive a standard high school diploma from a public school.
-This means that students must take required courses, earn the correct number of credits, maintain a passing grade point average, and pass the Reading and Mathematics Next Generation Sunshine State Standards (SSS) portion of the Grade 10 FCAT.
-Students who meet these requirements, but do not pass the Grade 10 FCAT, will receive a Certificate of Completion, which is not equivalent to a standard high school diploma.
+This means that students must take required courses, earn the correct number of credits, maintain a passing grade point average, and pass the Reading and Mathematics Next Generation Sunshine State Standards (SSS) portion of the Grade 10 FCAT, as well as required EOC assessments.
+Students who meet these requirements, but do not pass the required assessments, will receive a Certificate of Completion, which is not equivalent to a standard high school diploma.